 Holly and I stopped by one afternoon for a late lunch.
-Looking over the menu, with all these outrageous pancake options, we finally settled on their Raspberry Lemon poppy seed Pancakes.
-We were at least trying to be healthy.
+Looking over the menu, with all these outrageous pancake options, we finally settled on their Raspberry Lemon Poppy-Seed Pancakes.
+You could say we were at least trying to be healthy.

 2 teaspoons Apple Cider Vinegar